jmatthiesen/netaivideoanalyzer/README.md

 Once you got your PAT, follow this steps.

-- Navigating to the sample project folder using the command:
+- Navigate to the sample project folder using the command:

 ```bash
 cd ./src/ConsoleMEAI-05-GitHubModels/
 ```

-- Run the project with the command:
+- Run the project:

 ```bash
 dotnet run